ShivanKaul/star-spec/draft-dss-star.md

 ~~~

 This message is sent to the Aggregation Server through the Anonymizing Proxy.
 See {{proxy-options}}
 for different types of proxy options.
+The client should send this Report to the Aggregation
+Server in the subsequent epoch, i.e., after the Randomness Server has rotated its OPRF key.

 ## Aggregation Phase {#aggregation-phase}